bellewills/Global-Perspectives-Blog/content/blog/speaker5.md

 I believe that activism matters most when traditional systems fail.
 Without groups like Anonymous, many injustices would stay hidden.
 And yet, I still wrestle with the methods they use.
 While I admire the courage it takes to challenge power, I worry about collateral damage—innocent people caught in the middle of cyber attacks.

 But then I ask myself: If not them, who?
 Who holds the powerful accountable when laws protect corporations more than people?
-My belief is that hacktivism is needed, but it should be done with conscience—a fight for justice, not revenge.
+My belief is that hacktivism is needed, but it should be done with a conscience, a fight for justice, not revenge.

 #### 7) What role do you think the technology or concepts from this talk could play in influencing society in future?
 I believe hacktivism will increasingly shape digital rights.
 As corporate influence grows and governments expand surveillance, we’ll need ethical hackers to push back, defend privacy and expose abuse.
 This complements Gardham’s work on encryption—while he protects data at a technical level, hackers ensure that the systems around that data aren’t abused.